kastle-lab/sentiment-analysis-swj/deliverables/data/human-determined-sentiment/readme.md

   - If struggling with questions in the form of a critique, consider the perspective of Cogan asking you those questions.
 - Positive hypotheticals are not always positive.
 Example:"It would be amazing if you changed the paper in x way."
 - Don't naturally assume a passive aggressive voice.
+- Sentences with positive and neutral statments should lean towards the polar in determination.